Camp Mowglis Testimonials

 Dear Prospective Mowglis Parent,

-Mowglis is a traditional boys’ camp where values, character and outdoor experiences are emphasized over competition.
-Camp days are filled with a wide variety of activities in a safe and structured setting, and the boys choose from many rich offerings.
-They can try sports like archery, riflery, sailing & windsurfing (just to name a few) they may never have the chance to experience…except at camp.
-Mowglis is also one of just a few camps to offer crew…a uniquely cooperative sport, where the synergy of the group is more important than the strength of one individual.
+Mowglis is also one of just a few camps to offer crew, a uniquely cooperative sport where the synergy of the group is more important than the strength of one individual.
 Like most boys, our sons love team sports and play them throughout the school year.
-However, at Mowglis they spend their summer days doing a variety of activities, rather than be limited by the now popular special “camps” that emphasize only one sport or hobby.
+However, at Mowglis, they spend their summer days doing a variety of activities rather than being limited by specialized camps that emphasize only one sport or hobby.

 Sincerely,